 Fish: Omega-3 fatty acids, the kind of fat found in fish, are good for your heart and your arteries.
 They have long been recognized for their ability to promote brain health, which can aid in alertness and concentration.
 Now, scientists have found that they also can combat depression.

 Lean Meats: Do you suffer from insomnia and/or depression?
 Lean meats like chicken, turkey, and pork contain B12, which is proven to fight these debilitating conditions.
 They also contain amino acids, which give a boost to the brain messengers that help you feel more alert and focused.

 Dark Chocolate: Chocolate is a very quick picker upper.
 It stimulates endorphin production, which make us feel good, contains serotonin, which acts as an natural antidepressant, and contains theobromine, caffeine and other stimulants that boost energy.
 Chocolate is an easy sell, but make sure to consume the darkest chocolate you can find.
 The darker the chocolate, the more benefits you will reap.

-Baked or Mashed Potatoes: Like chocolate, potatoes contain the mood enhancer seratonin.
+Baked or Mashed Potatoes: Like chocolate, potatoes contain the mood enhancer serotonin.
 For best results, eat them baked or mashed.

-Nuts: Like GLVs, nuts and legumes are also a good source of folate.
-Nuts, legumes, whole grains, and seafood, also contain selenium, which has been shown to have an antidepressant effect in research studies.
+Nuts: Like green leafy vegetables, nuts and legumes are also a good source of folate.
+Nuts, legumes, whole grains, and seafood also contain selenium, which has been shown to have an antidepressant effect in research studies.
 Trail mix is an easy snack to make yourself (so you can save money) and its delicious.
 Try throwing some pieces of dark chocolate in there too.

 Finally, keep in mind that digestion is the process in the body that takes up the most energy so if you need to be alert and energetic, it is best to eat lightly at the meal beforehand so that your body doesn’t give the much wanted focus and energy to digesting it.